-What stood before them was the liberal arts college where the sweeping trees, the vast expanses of green and the classic Gothic architecture blended in with the Midwestern-style houses that were present on campus.
-The campus was like a maze of cloisters, archways and pathways the interwove with one another making it look like an ancient medieval era town.
+What stood before them was the liberal arts college where the sweeping trees, the vast expanses of green, and the classic Gothic architecture blended in with the Midwestern-style houses on campus.
+The campus was like a maze of cloisters, archways, and pathways interwoven, making it look like an ancient medieval-era town.

-Kiyro had seen many college campuses before and they were vastly different.
-The only thing that differentiated this campus from the others was the canopy like trees that were displayed at the entrance way and lead towards the main building.
-It was a beautiful display of green foliage that was not seen as often.
-The trees were not forced to grow a certain way, and instead they grew naturally over time.
-To him, he felt the land and the building seemed old and alive.
+Kiyro had seen many college campuses before, and they were vastly different.
+The only thing that differentiated this campus from the others was the canopy-like trees displayed at the entranceway leading to the main building.
+It was a beautiful display of green foliage that was rarely seen.
+The trees were not forced to grow a certain way; instead, they grew naturally over time.
+As a result, he felt the land and building seemed old and alive to him.

 “Me too.”
 Isabel agreed with Eve’s statement.
-“I wonder what’s school like living here.”
+“I wonder what’s a school like living here.”

 “I’m not sure, but it could be interesting.”

-They took a step forward, and every single one of them received a message simultaneously on their Alive gear.
+They took a step forward, and everyone received a message simultaneously on their Alive gear.

 You have been given a quest by an unknown user.
 This quest has been transferred over to Zero.
-This quest cannot be given to any other person anymore.
-Because the quest has been partially completed and transferred over to another player, the time limit has been cut down to six hours remaining.
-An automatic call out to the nearest group of players has been accomplished and all six players are present.
+Therefore, this quest cannot be given to any other person anymore.
+The time limit has been reduced to six hours.
+An automatic call out to the nearest group of players has been accomplished, and all six players are present.
 Each player has bought a selenite at the Fire and Ice Bookstore.
 There are three parts to this quest.